-6.10.1 Low-Income Housing Experience
+6.11.1 Low-Income Housing Experience

 NHD will determine Applicants’/Co-Applicants’ eligibility based on the track record and capacity of the overall development team.
 The evaluation will be based on staff knowledge and the materials below.
-Applicants/Co-Applicants with no prior LIHTC experience must either enter into joint ventures or hire knowledgeable consultants.
+Applicants/Co-Applicants with no prior LIHTC experience must either enter into joint ventures or hire technical expert consultants in affordable housing finance and/or property management.

 Applicants/Co-Applicants All applications, whether for 9% or 4%, must include the following: